 When these statements come from people who influence the behaviours of learners, it can dis-engage learners from the training…even when the manager says or does these things implicitly or inadvertently.
 If this occurs, it is almost certain that the effectiveness of the training will be reduced.

-In fact, too often it is these casual comments, lack of personal interest or outright annoyance with training taking time from their staff…which leads to just one outcome: managers ruin training.
-Managers turn training into the very thing they hate – wasted time – because they end up dis-engaging their staff from the training!
+In fact, too often it is these casual comments, lack of personal interest or outright annoyance with training taking time from their employees…which leads to just one outcome: managers ruin training.
+Managers turn training into the very thing they hate – wasted time – because they end up dis-engaging their employees from the training!

 What we want to see…

-This type of manager creates a new level of interaction and engagement by their staff in the training.
+This type of manager creates a new level of interaction and engagement by their employees in the training.

 As a result, we must be cautious that managers send two critical messages to participants…